OmnifactAI/omnifact-cli/README.md

 ## Support

-If you encounter any problems or have any questions, please open an issue on the GitLab repository.
+If you encounter any problems or have any questions, please open an issue on the GitHub repository.